-Soak liver in milk?
+Should you soak liver in milk?

-If you google around you will find a bit of a discussion on the net about whether or not to soak the liver in milk before cooking it.
+If you Google around, you will find a bit of a discussion on the net about whether or not to soak the liver in milk before cooking it.

 Another of my favourite meals as a kid was chicken livers with bacon and white rice, served up with plenty of Heinz tomato ketchup.
 I used to love it when my Mum used to dish this up for us.

 I did recently find some fresh chicken livers on a visit to Cork’s English Market, so you can find another link to this recipe at the end of this blogpost.